cdktf/cdktf-provider-datadog/docs/syntheticsTest.csharp.md

 - *Type:* string

-When type is `http_header`, name of the header to use to extract the value.
+When type is `http_header` or `grpc_metadata`, name of the header or metadatum to extract.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.43.1/docs/resources/synthetics_test#field SyntheticsTest#field}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.44.0/docs/resources/synthetics_test#field SyntheticsTest#field}

 ---